scottkildall/Interaction_Design_Art385_SP21/Clickable Examples/README.md

 (1) SimplePNGButton: Displays a single PNG button with a cat image, alert to show it was clicked.
 Uses the onHover and onOutside functions to tint the image

 (2) TextButtons: array of text buttons with labels.
+And more importantly, how to get at a specific button so they can all share the same callback handler.

+(3) ManyPNGButtons: An array of PNG buttons.
+This one is not yet implemented and is just a copy of SimplePNGButton.